Double Trouble (P-Square album): Critical reception

+Double Trouble received generally mixed reviews from music critics.
 Tola Sarumi of NotJustOk gave the album a rating of 6 out of 10, describing it as a largely predictable record that stays within the duo's comfort zone.
 Sarumi highlighted "Sari Sari", "Ije Love", and "No Be Joke" as standout tracks, and praised "Collabo" for its catchiness and "Ije Love" for its personal touch.
 In a review for YNaija, Wilfred Okiche described Double Trouble as a formulaic but enjoyable album that sticks to the duo's tried-and-true methods, blending materialistic themes with catchy beats and party-ready tracks.

-A writer for Jaguda, who goes by the moniker Angry Mob, rated the album 3 out of 10, criticizing its production and P-Square's songwriting and creative skills.
-He considered the album to be "abysmally dismal" and characterized it as formulaic, unimaginative, and lyrically shallow.
+A writer for Jaguda, who goes by the moniker Angry Mob, rated the album 3 out of 10.
+He panned the production and P-Square's songwriting and creative skills.
+Angry Mob characterized the album as "formulaic, unimaginative, and lyrically shallow", and believes it is "abysmally dismal".
 Writing for Music in Africa, Oris Aigbokhaevbolo described Double Trouble as a commercial album that prioritizes market appeal over originality, recycling past successes and trends like the Shoki dance and their own hits.